 SEND Information Report November 2019

-Please access our SEND information report
+Please access our SEND Information Report_September 2020

 Here at Swallownest Primary school “We want the best for and the best from everyone in our learning community”.
 This means that we have highest aspirations and expectations for all of the children in our school.
 We are proud of our inclusive ethos and we are happy to make provision to meet the needs of children with SEND working collaboratively with parents/carers, the pupil and where appropriate external agencies.